An explicit statistical model for the Bell experiment

 where

-is the probability density distribution.
-Equation (\ref{free-will}) implies, in particular, that this probability density distribution is functionally invariant under the transformation laws (\ref{Oaknin_transformation}), (\ref{Oaknin_transformation_Inv}), as required by symmetry considerations.
-In addition, equation (\ref{free-will}) strictly states that the probability to occur of any of these hidden configurations is invariant under the coordinate transformation or, in other words, that the model complies with the 'free will' assumption.
+Equation (\ref{free-will}) states that the probability density distribution (\ref{density_distribution}) is functionally invariant under the transformation laws (\ref{Oaknin_transformation}), (\ref{Oaknin_transformation_Inv}), as required by symmetry considerations.
+More importantly, equation (\ref{free-will}) states also that the probability to occur of any of the possible configurations is invariant under these coordinate transformations or, in other words, that our model complies with the 'free will' assumption. \\ \\

-We now define the outcome of a strong measurement of the polarization of particle A according to the sign of the angular coordinate $\omega_A$ of the hidden configuration in which the pair of particles happen to be found.
-That is,